-Essentially, the story holds that Poor, who was known to be a demanding leader, instructed Major John Porter of Bridgewater, Mass. on one hot August day to rouse his resting troops and have them continue marching.
+Essentially, the story holds that Poor, known as a demanding leader, instructed Major John Porter of Bridgewater, Mass., on one hot August day to rouse his resting troops and have them continue marching.
 The recalcitrant troops stayed seated and Poor had to repeat the command, to which Porter responded rudely.

 In the follow up exchange, Porter challenged Poor to a duel.